waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Cinnabar Gym Puzzle
 - The Cinnabar Gym is a 'Quiz Gym'.
 - Interacting with quiz machines triggers a question.
 Answering correctly opens the path forward without a battle.
 Answering incorrectly forces a battle with the associated trainer.

+# IV.
+Cinnabar Gym Puzzle
+- The Cinnabar Gym is a 'Quiz Gym'.
+- Interacting with quiz machines triggers a question.
+Answering correctly opens the path forward without a battle.
+Answering incorrectly forces a battle with the associated trainer.